luigi-budd/SRB2-edit/README.md

 - `P_GetLocalAiming(player_t player)` : Returns the angle_t `aiming` of `player` if they are a local player.
 Returns 0 otherwise.
 - `P_GetLocalAngle(player_t player)` : Returns the angle_t `angle` of `player` if they are a local player.
 Returns 0 otherwise.

-- `io.openlump(string filename, [string mode, [UINT32 wadnum]])` : Similar to `io.openlocal`, but reads a lump inside any WAD/PK3 file loaded (no addfolders).
-Folder paths must be included in PK3s.
-The 3rd argument can be obtained from `takis_wadnum`.
+- `io.openlump(string filename, [string mode, [UINT32 wadnum]])` : Similar to `io.openlocal`, but reads a lump inside any WAD/PK3 file loaded.
+The `wadnum` argument can be obtained from `takis_wadnum`, otherwise it will scan addons from end to start.

   Example:
   ```lua